backstitch/backstitch.github.io/_posts/2015-05-17-organization.md

 Organizations give teams the ability to organize and share  **[topics]({% post_url 2015-05-19-topics %})** as well as unlock addditional backstitch customization and features.

 <div class="note">
   Organizations are available with the "backstitch for Teams" and "backstitch for Business" plans.
-Sign-up for an absolutely <a href="http://backstit.ch/pricing" target="_blank">free 14-day trial</a>.
+Sign-up for a <a href="http://backstit.ch/pricing" target="_blank">free 14-day trial</a>.
 </div>

 ### Organization Dashboard